raqueladaia/LUPE_RASO_version/README.md

 **CRITICAL:** The pre-trained A-SOiD model was trained with scikit-learn 1.2.1 and is **INCOMPATIBLE** with newer versions (1.3.0+) due to breaking changes in decision tree internal structures.
 DO NOT upgrade sklearn or the model will fail to load.

+### Why These Specific Versions?

+**Understanding the Version Requirements:**

+This project requires specific Python and library versions due to a dependency chain:

+1. **Pre-trained Model Constraint**
+   - The LUPE A-SOiD model was trained using scikit-learn 1.2.1
+   - The model is saved in a pickle format that includes sklearn internal structures
+   - These internal structures changed in sklearn 1.3.0+ (added `missing_go_to_left` field)
+   - Result: **The model can ONLY be loaded with sklearn 1.2.1**

+2. **Python Version Constraint**
+   - scikit-learn 1.2.1 was released in early 2023 for Python 3.8-3.11
+   - Python 3.13+ (released late 2024) has breaking changes that cause issues with sklearn 1.2.1
+   - These include changes to the C API and internal memory management
+   - Result: **sklearn 1.2.1 works reliably only with Python 3.11.x or earlier**

+3. **Why We Can't Just Upgrade**
+   - Upgrading sklearn would require retraining the entire A-SOiD model
+   - This would require the original training dataset and weeks of computation
+   - The retrained model might produce different behavior classifications
+   - Result: **We must work within the constraints of the existing model**

+**Bottom Line:** Python 3.11.x + scikit-learn 1.2.1 is not a preference, it's a technical requirement imposed by the pre-trained model.
+Think of it as "frozen dependencies" needed to use the model.

 ### Steps

 1. **Clone or download this repository**